-Furthermore, if all of the RSELx bits in the BSCTL1 register are set, modifying the DCOCTL register to change the DCOx or the MODx bits could also result in DCO dead
+Furthermore, if all of the RSELx bits in the BSCTL1 register are set, modifying the DCOCTL register to change the DCOx or the MODx bits could also result in DCO dead time or DCO hang up.

-• When switching RSEL from >13 to <12, use an intermediate frequency step.
+Workaround - When switching RSEL from >13 to <12, use an intermediate frequency step.
 The intermediate RSEL value should be 13.

-Current RSEL Target RSEL Recommended Transition Sequence 15 14 Switch directly to target RSEL 14 or 15 13 Switch directly to target RSEL 14 or 15 0 to 12 Switch to 13 first, and then to target RSEL (two step sequence) 0 to 13 0 to 12 Switch directly to target RSEL
+Current RSEL Target RSEL Recommended Transition Sequence 15 14 Switch directly to target RSEL 14 or 15 13 Switch directly to target RSEL 14 or 15 0 to 12 Switch to 13 first, and then to target RSEL (two step sequence) 0 to 13 0 to 12 Switch directly to target RSEL power cycle.